bolt/docs/source/content.md

 This creates a new contenttype 'news'.
 Its name is 'News', and a single record is named 'Newsitem'.
 We've defined fields for 'title', 'slug', 'image' and 'text'.
 The 'template' defines the default template to use, when displaying a single template in the browser.

 After you've saved the file and Refresh the Dashboard screen in your browser, you'll be greeted by a warning that the Database needs to be updated.
-If we do this, the new contenttyp will be added to the database, with the fields that we defined in our `contenttypes.yml` file.
+If we do this, the new contenttype will be added to the database, with the fields that we defined in our `contenttypes.yml` file.

 <a href="/files/content-example1.png" class="fancybox"><img src="/files/content-example1.png" width="500"></a>